matross/mapstache/README.md

 **NOTE**: Mapstache does not provide a template engine.
 In order to use it, you must provide your own implementation of `matross.mapstache/IRender`.

-For example, using Mapstache with [Clostache](https://github.com/fhd/clostache) would look similar to:
+For example, if you wanted to use [Clostache](https://github.com/fhd/clostache) as your underlying renderer, it might look something like:

 ```clj
 (require '[matross.mapstache :refer [IRender mapstache]]